MonarchEngineering/jira-details-action/README.md

 This forked version removes `use-branch-name` and will check the PR title first before falling back to the branch name to look for issue tickets.

+- Fixes a bug where it will trigger a pr update even if the ticket is already in the body

 ## Installation

 To make `jira-details-action` a part of your workflow, just add a `jira-details-action.yml` file in your `.github/workflows/` directory in your GitHub repository.